 - Will often lie, steal, and fight

-People with ASPD tend to have no emotions for others and with disregard social rules in order to garner their own benefits.
+People with ASPD tend to have no emotions for others and disregard social rules to garner their own benefits.

 On average, symptoms for ASPD tend to begin during a person’s teenage years or early 20s.
-While many never overcome the condition, some will find they naturally improve by time a person’s in their 40s.
+While many never overcome the condition, some will find they naturally improve by the time they’re in their 40s.

 It remains unclear what causes ASPD in a person.
-Scientists have agreed it’s likely due to a combination of genes along with other factors, such as child abuse (or other previous traumas). ² ³
+Scientists have agreed it’s likely due to a combination of genes and other factors, such as child abuse (or other previous traumas). ² ³

-There are some discussions as to whether or not ASPD is the same as psychopathic personality (psychopathy), but some argue that ASPD is less severe a condition.
+There are some discussions as to whether or not ASPD is the same as psychopathic personality (psychopathy), but some argue that ASPD is less severe.

-Clinicians are able to diagnose ASPD based on a psychological evaluation.
-These look into a person’s current behaviors as well as their childhood conduct.
+Clinicians can diagnose ASPD based on a psychological evaluation.
+These look into a person’s current behaviors and their childhood conduct.
 However, treating ASPD is much more difficult.

 Beyond the fact that people with ASPD don’t usually seek treatment, many end up struggling with legal ramifications due to their behavior.
 While a court may require therapy if it recognizes ASPD, it’s more likely these individuals will end up in prison.